valerieli-yr/valerieli-yr.github.io/content/_index.md

         <br><br>

-        **6. Drivers of Connective Actions: Evidence from Two Survey Experiments"**, Works in Progress
+        **6. Drivers of Connective Actions: Evidence from Two Survey Experiments"**, Work in Progress

-        **7. State Repression and the Law: Domestic Lawfare, Autocratic Legalism, and the Future of the Judiciary"**, with Cyanne E. Loyle, Cecilia Cavero Sánchez and Lesley Zhang
+        **7. State Repression and the Law: Domestic Lawfare, Autocratic Legalism, and the Future of the Judiciary"**, with Cyanne E. Loyle, Cecilia Cavero Sánchez and Lesley Zhang, Work in Progress

     design:
       columns: '1'